Blue-and-yellow macaw: Description

 These birds can reach a length of 81–91 cm and weigh 1.0–1.5 kg, making them some of the larger members of their family.
-They are vivid in appearance with bright aqua blue feathers on the top of their body except for the head, which is lime colored.
-The bottom, however, is a rich deep yellow/light orange.
+They are vivid in appearance with bright aqua blue feathers on the top of their body, except for the head, which is lime colored.
+The bottom, however, is a rich, deep yellow/light orange.
 Their beak is black, as well as the feathers under their chin.
 Its feet are of a gray color, save for black talons.
-The bird has white skin, with its face having nearly no feathers beside a few black ones spaced apart from each other forming a striped pattern around the eyes.
+The bird has white skin, with its face having nearly no feathers besides a few black ones spaced apart from each other, forming a striped pattern around the eyes.
 The irises are pale light yellow.

 Blue-and-yellow macaws can live from 30 to 35 years in the wild, and reach sexual maturity between the ages of 3 and 6 years.

 Little variation in plumage is seen across the range.
 Some birds have a more orange or "butterscotch" underside color, particularly on the breast.
 This was often seen in Trinidad birds and others of the Caribbean area.
-The blue-and-yellow macaw uses its powerful beak for breaking nutshells, and for climbing up and hanging from trees.
-As well as nuts, it will also feed on seeds, fruits, vegetable matter, bark and leaves, also (reportedly but rarely) insects and snails.
+The blue-and-yellow macaw uses its powerful beak for breaking nutshells and for climbing up and hanging from trees.
+As well as nuts, it will also feed on seeds, fruits, vegetable matter, bark, and leaves, also (reportedly but rarely) insects and snails.

 Distribution and habitat

 This species occurs in Panama, Trinidad and Tobago, Colombia, Suriname, French Guiana, Venezuela, Guyana, Peru, Brazil, Bolivia, Ecuador, and Paraguay.
 The range extends slightly into Central America, where it is restricted to Panama.
 While most breed in rural and forested areas, small numbers breed in urban cities such as Rondonópolis, Mato Grosso, Brazil, nesting in dead palms planted for ornamental purposes alongside city roads.
-Although they were nearly wiped out in Trinidad due to human activity during the 1970s, a recent programme of reintroduction has proved successful.
+Although they were nearly extirpated in Trinidad due to human activity during the 1970s, a recent programme of reintroduction has proved successful.
 Between 1999 and 2003, wild-caught blue-and-yellow macaws were translocated from Guyana to Trinidad, in an attempt to reestablish the species in a protected area around the Nariva Swamp; despite this, the IUCN still lists them as extirpated from the country.
 A small breeding population descended from introduced birds is found in Puerto Rico, and another has inhabited Miami-Dade County, Florida, since the mid-1980s.